 We offer PhD and MS degrees in Earth and Environmental Sciences.
 Students combine observational, theoretical, and laboratory approaches to tackle critical problems in geoscientific research.
 Graduate student research spans a wide range of topics, including glacial retreat in Antarctica, storage of water in Martian ice sheets, core-mantle segregation during early Earth formation, as well as delta and river systems and coastal response to sea level rise.

-Keir Nichols, Rachel Sortor, Cari Rand, Colby Lejune
+Keir Nichols, Rachel Sortor, Cari Rand, Tori Kennedy, Colby Lejune

 Our team of graduate students, undergraduate students, and visitors use a variety of tools, but principally cosmogenic nuclides, to place rates and dates on changes in the cryosphere and other surface processes.
 A main focus is on changes occurring in the deep (millions of years) and more recent (100 thousand years) past in Antarctica, especially its glaciers and ice sheets.
 Our results inform models of potential future change in the cryosphere by placing geologic constraints on models of past behavior.